 - System testing, performance testing, and load testing are important, apart from functional testing.

 - SAP Insurance: Designed for Insurance companies

 - SAP Chemical: Designed for Chemical companies

-- Domain knowledge and industry experience is importance, apart from the functional testing.
+- Domain knowledge and industry experience are important, apart from functional testing.

-Similarly, the products from Oracle viz., E-Business Suite, PeopleSoft, Siebel and JD Edwards etc, each have different features, target customers and industries, where the testing team needs to understand the purpose and functionalities of the complete systems.
+Similarly, the products from Oracle viz., E-Business Suite, PeopleSoft, Siebel and JD Edwards etc, have different features, target customers, and industries, where the testing team needs to understand the purpose and functionalities of the complete systems.

 There are two types of testing teams available in ERP companies: